A new characterization of symmetric $H^+$-tensors and $M$-tensors: Conclusions

 \section{Conclusions}

 In this work, a new characterization of symmetric $H^+$-tensors is presented (see Corollary \eqref{col:fullGDDplus}).
-As a result of this characterization, it follows that one can decide whether a tensor is a symmetric $H^+$-tensor in polynomial time (see Theorem~\ref{th:check_gdd}).
-Comparing to other characterizations which typically focus on sufficient conditions for a tensor to be an $H^+$-tensor, our characterization provides sufficient and necessary conditions.
+As a result of this characterization, it follows that one can identify whether a tensor is a symmetric $H^+$-tensor in polynomial time (see Theorem~\ref{th:check_gdd}).
+Comparing other characterizations which typically focus on sufficient conditions for a tensor to be an $H^+$-tensor, our characterization provides sufficient and necessary conditions.
 Besides, the set of symmetric $H^+$-tensors is described using tractable convex cones; in particular, the power cone.

-We apply the new characterization of symmetric $H^+$-tensors in computing the minimum $H$-eigenvalue of $M$-tensors.
-In particular, we show how these $H$-eigenvalues; which can be computed in polynomial time, compare with the best bounds for the minimum $H$-eigenvalues of $M$-tensors proposed in the related literature.
-Furthermore, we illustrate how this new characterization of symmetric $H^+$-tensors can be used to obtain alternative solution approaches to approximately solve polynomial optimization problems (see Section \ref{part:application}).
-In particular, we compare and discuss the trade-offs between the use of $H^+$-tensor induced polynomials versus the use of $DSOS$ and $SDSOS$ polynomials to approximately solve the polynomial optimization problem associated with finding the minimum $H$-eigenvalue of an even order symmetric tensor.
+We apply the new characterization of symmetric $H^+$-tensors in computing the minimum $H$-eigenvalue of symmetric $M$-tensors.
+In particular, we compare the best bounds for the minimum $H$-eigenvalues proposed in the related literature with these $H$-eigenvalues of symmetric $M$-tensors; which can be computed in polynomial time by solving a power cone optimization problem.
+We also show that this approach to computing $H$-eigenvalues of symmetric $M$-tensors is more efficient than using homotopy continuation type algorithms that allow the more general computation of complex generalized tensor eigenpairs~\citep{chen2016computing}.
+Furthermore, we illustrate how this new characterization of symmetric $H^+$-tensors can be used to obtain tighter lower bounds for the minimum $H$-eigenvalue of the Fan product of two symmetric $M$-tensors.
+We show both theoretically and empirically that the proposed bounds are tighter compared to the bounds proposed in \citep{shen2019some}.
+We illustrate the relevance of our results with practical examples drawn from polynomial optimization, hypergraphs analysis, complementarity problems, multilinear systems, and high-order Markov chains.
+Besides these applications, we believe more interesting results can be obtained with the proposed new characterization of symmetric $H^+$-tensors and $M$-tensors.